qvest-digital/VerA.web/README.md

     SLAPD_ADDITIONAL_SCHEMAS

-environment variable with comma-separated enties.
+environment variable with comma-separated entries.
 As of writing these instructions, there are the following additional schemas available:
 `collective`, `corba`, `duaconf`, `dyngroup`, `java`, `misc`, `openldap`, `pmi` and `ppolicy`.